 Take My Yoke Upon You

-The Church was birthed on Shavuot (Pentecost), fifty days after Jesus was placed in the grave that could not hold Him.
-Ten days before Shavuot, Yeshua had ascended into heaven vowing to return.
-Until that day, His disciples were tasked with teaching His interpretation and application of Scripture all around the world, starting in Jerusalem.
+The Church was birthed on the Jewish festival of Shavuot (Pentecost).
+This festival was celebrated fifty days after Jesus was placed in the grave that could not hold Him.
+Ten days earlier, Yeshua had ascended into heaven vowing to return.
+Until the day of His re-appearing, Jesus’s disciples were tasked with teaching His interpretation and application of Scripture around the world, beginning in Jerusalem.

 Within a couple of decades, Paul arrived in Corinth.
 What did he find?
-Believers in Jesus who should have been united in His yoke all jockeying for personal position based on who they thought to be most prestigious teacher.
-In Corinth, the unity of disciples submitted to the yoke of Messiah Jesus was nowhere to be found.
+Believers in Jesus who should have been united in Messiah’s teaching, wearing His yoke, jockeying for personal position.
+They identified not with Jesus, but on who they thought to be most prestigious teacher.
+In Corinth, disciples submitted to the yoke of Messiah Jesus in unity were nowhere to be found.

 “Each one of you is saying, ‘I am of Paul,’ and ‘I of Apollos,’ and ‘I of Cephas,’ and ‘I of Christ.’
 Has Christ been divided?
 Paul was not crucified for you, was he, or were you baptized in the name of Paul?
 I thank God that I baptized none of you except Crispus and Gaius, so that no one would say you were baptized in my name” – 1 Corinthians 1:12-15.

-Jesus taught His first disciples His interpretation of Scripture.
+Jesus taught His first disciples His own interpretation of Scripture.
 His disciples took His yoke upon themselves and learned how to pass it on to others.
-They did not have His permission to spin their own interpretations from Scripture anymore than did the disciples of Hillel or Shemai.
+They did not have His permission to spin their own interpretations from Scripture anymore than the disciples of Hillel, Shemai, or Gamaliel did.

 This leads us to important questions.
-Was there an expectation of the Messiah to come among some of the Jews of Jesus’ time?
-Did Jesus confirm that expectation in His own teaching among His disciples?
+Was there a national expectation of the coming Messiah among the Jews of Jesus’ time?
+Did Yeshua’s resume meet the expectation of those who were searching for Him, waiting for Him?

-Wouldn’t you have loved to have been with Andrew and the other disciple (John) when Jesus stopped for the night after Yochanan’s identification of Jesus as Messiah?
-On the very next day, they met Philip who found Nethanael.
+Wouldn’t you have loved to have been with Andrew and the other disciple (John) when Jesus stopped with them for the night after Yochanan identified Yeshua as the One they were waiting for?
+The next day, they met Philip who found Nethanael.
 Phillip proclaimed “We have found Him of whom Moses and also the Prophets wrote – Jesus of Nazareth, the son of Joseph” – John 1:45.
 Luke at Luke 24:13-53.
 After Jesus rose from the dead, during the forty days preceding Shavuot, Yeshua explained that His presence and ministry among them was the literal fulfillment of Old Testament prophecies from Genesis to Malachi.

 “Now He said to them, ‘These are My words which I spoke to you while I was still with you, that all things which are written about Me in the Law of Moses and the Prophets and the Psalms must be fulfilled.
 Then He opened their minds to understand the Scriptures, and He said to them, “Thus it is written, that the Christ would suffer and rise again from the dead the third day, and that repentance for forgiveness of sins would be proclaimed in His name to all the nations, beginning from Jerusalem.
 You are witnesses of these things’” – Luke 24:44-48.